aws-scripting-guy/cform-VSCode/README.md

 CloudFormation support for Visual Studio Code
 ===================

-This is fork of [ST3 CloudFormation plugin](https://github.com/beaknit/cform).
+This is a fork of [ST3 CloudFormation plugin](https://github.com/beaknit/cform).

 Usage